 3 – Maintain physical activity.

 Following these 3 main rules, and seeking advice from professionals (Accredited Practising Dietitians) when you need some help, will give you the tools you need to keep yourself strong, active and healthy as you get older.
-Because the reality is, we are all getting older, and we will all see the effects of ageing on our bodies The best thing we can do is try to maintain our muscle and health for as long as posisbe!
+Because the reality is, we are all getting older, and we will all see the effects of ageing on our bodies The best thing we can do is try to maintain our muscle and health for as long as possible!